Premio Valle-Inclán

 The Premio Valle-Inclán is a literary translation prize.
-It is awarded by the Society of Authors (London) for the best English translation of a work of Spanish literature.
+It is awarded by the Society of Authors for the best English translation of a work of Spanish literature.
 It is named after Ramón del Valle-Inclán.
-The prize money is GBP 2,000.
+The prize money is GBP £3,000 and a runner-up is awarded £1,000.

+The award is granted annually recognizing translations of full-length Spanish language works of literary merit and general interest published in the UK.
+The selection process often highlights the translator's skill in capturing the essence and complexity of the original Spanish text, whether the work is contemporary fiction, non-fiction, or poetry.